vk-cs-foundations-fall-25/shared-notes/notes/theory/beyond-regular-slides.md

 | Decidable      | Set description      | Turing Machine            |
 | Recognizable   | Set description      | Turing Machine            |
 | Unrecognizable | Set description      | **No machine possible!**  |

 ---

-# Key Takeaways

-1. **Regular languages have limits** - Some simple patterns cannot be recognized by DFAs/NFAs

-2. **More powerful models exist:**
-   - PDAs (with stack) → Context Free Languages
-   - LBAs (bounded tape) → Context Sensitive Languages
-   - Turing Machines → Decidable/Recognizable Languages

-3. **There's a pinnacle** - Turing-complete machines are maximally powerful

-4. **Even the pinnacle has limits** - Some languages are unrecognizable by any machine

----